 Some cases yield to a change of diet alone, others to some particular remedy.

-The question of diet is of considerable importance because it is generally believed that overfeeding and wrong feeding, which puts the blood, out of order, is responsible for nine out of ten cases of eczema.
+The question of diet is of considerable importance because it is generally believed that overfeeding and wrong feeding, which puts the blood, out of order, is responsible for 9 out of 10 cases of eczema.

 It is surprising how little common sense some people seem able to bring to bear on the subject of feeding dogs.